lionelmace/vpc-on-classic-vsi/getting-started.md

 {:important: .important}
 {:note: .note}

-# Getting started with IBM Cloud Virtual Servers for VPC
+# Getting started with Virtual Servers for VPC
 {: #getting-started}

 Use {{site.data.keyword.vsi_is_full}} (VPC) on Classic infrastructure to provision scalable compute resources in the IBM Cloud.